Global-domination/Firstry/audit_artifacts/atlassian_dual_layer/phase_2_evidence.md

 ## Determinism Proof

+**Scope:** Unit test verification of aggregation logic.
+No synthetic data is used in runtime evidence or client-visible outputs; unit tests use deterministic synthetic fixtures for reproducibility and determinism verification.

 **Approach:** Each daily aggregate is run through `canonicalHash()` which:
 1. Deep sorts all object keys lexicographically
 2. Sorts arrays of objects by key field (repo, gate, profile)